AlyMobarak/TEDxBedayia-25/DOCS.md

 ## 4.3 Admitting into the Event

 1. People come in with their unique QR codes in print or on phone.
-2. Gate Ushers have access to a separate **Ushers App** (PWA) that scans QR codes and calls the admit API with an `APP_KEY`.
+2. Gate Ushers have access to a separate **Ushers App** that scans QR codes and calls the admit API with an `APP_KEY`.
 3. The system supports both **full UUID** (36 chars) and **partial UUID** (minimum 8 chars, prefix match) for admission.
 4. If the QR code has been already used, isn't paid for, or doesn't exist, the usher receives an error message.
-The head usher has access to the full admin dashboard for manual investigation.
+A head should have access to the full admin dashboard for manual investigation.
 5. On success, the attendee's name is shown and the usher admits them.
 6. **Row-level locking** (`SELECT ...
 FOR UPDATE`) prevents race conditions from concurrent scans.
 7. A **2.5-second grace window** allows the same device to re-scan without triggering a duplicate admission error (prevents iPhone double-scan glitches).